Self-help organizations (except for disabled persons, the elderly, persons diagnosed with intellectual and devel · Minnesota

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Arc Greater Twin Cities Richfield's own mandatory OSHA Form 300A summaries.
-Cross-check the underlying establishment record directly against the federal source — name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.
+The 24 injuries shown on this page for Arc Greater Twin Cities Richfield are sourced from its own 6 years of mandatory OSHA Form 300A summaries.
+Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search